opendistro/for-elasticsearch-docs/docs/sql/endpoints.md

 ### Description

 To get back a paginated response, use the `fetch_size` parameter.
-The value of `fetch_size` should be greater than 0, the default value is 1000.
+The value of `fetch_size` should be greater than 0.
+The default value is 1,000.
 A value of 0 will fallback to a non-paginated response.

 The `fetch_size` parameter is only supported for the JDBC response format.
 {: .note }